Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Starwood also offers dining and bar discounts for SPG members via the SPG Cravings program.

 Earning Starpoints via credit card sign up bonuses is a fantastic way to load up on a tens of thousands of valuable points before you even set a foot at the property.
-There are two SPG credit cards with two different options.
+There are two SPG credit cards – one for personal expenses, and one for business expenses:

 Unfortunately, Amex SPG cards don’t offer a lot in terms of spending bonuses.
 You will earn 2 points per $1 on your SPG purchases in addition to what you already earn at a hotel, which equates to 6 points per dollar if you are a 75 Night Platinum member.
 You will also earn 1 point per dollar on all other purchases.